Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 **Calibration protocols** ensure measurement accuracy. **Regulatory compliance** meets environmental monitoring standards. **Public health integration** provides data for governmental and research use.

-## Section IV: Risks and Challenges
+## Section V: Risks and Challenges

 While the DePIN model presents a powerful new paradigm for infrastructure, its path to mainstream adoption is fraught with significant risks and challenges.
 These hurdles span the regulatory, economic, and technical domains, and overcoming them is critical for long-term viability.